 In the summer of 1992 England manager Graham Taylor declared lofty ambitions for his team, he publicly stated his aim was to qualify for and win the 1994 World Cup.
 The English public were less than convinced Taylor could deliver what he was promising.
 England had been horrendous at Euro ’92 scoring just once in three games.
 Now shorn of the retired Gary Lineker, Taylor vowed to pursue a more direct style of play, the signs looked gloomy from the outset.

-Still England appeared to be at least get qualifying off to a positive start when David Platt gave them a deserved lead over Norway at Wembley.
+Still England appeared to at least get qualifying off to a positive start when David Platt gave them a deserved lead over Norway at Wembley.
 However a fine long range goal from Kejetil Rekdal brought Norway level and saw two points dropped, it was an early sign of trouble ahead.
-By March England seemed back on track with home and away wins over Turkey and a 6-0 hiding of San Marino in the bag, but the fans were from happy with a series of middling performances.
+By March England seemed back on track with home and away wins over Turkey and a 6-0 hiding of San Marino in the bag, but the fans were far from happy with a series of middling performances.

 Then came a critical blow when Holland were the visitors to Wembley.
 An early free kick from John Barnes and a quick follow up goal from Platt gave England a 2-0 lead.
-Dennis Bergkamp pulled a goal back for the Dutch, but England were on the way to an important win when Des Walker gave away a late penalty to hand Holland a 2-2 draw.
+Dennis Bergkamp pulled a goal back for the Dutch, but England were on their way to an important win until Des Walker gave away a late penalty to hand Holland a 2-2 draw.
 Suddenly England had taken only two points from the home matches against their two main rivals, the pressure was mounting.

 Things got worse away to Poland where England conceded in the first half and a dismal performance was only rescued from the brink of disaster by Ian Wright’s first goal for England, just six minutes from full-time.
 Then the wheels well and truly came off when Taylor made the tactical blunder of switching to 3-5-2 away to Norway.
 Another mistake from the out of form Walker saw England go behind to Oyvind Leonhardsen’s close range finish.
-A second goal followed straight after halftime gave Norway a 2-0 win as England turned in an inept display and their World Cup bid fell into chaos.
+A second goal followed straight after halftime and gave Norway a 2-0 win as England turned in an inept display and their World Cup bid fell into chaos.

 A disastrous summer tour followed but by September Taylor appeared to be pulling England together.
 With Les Ferdinand finding form up front and Paul Gascoigne returning to his best, England turned in the best performance of the Taylor era to thrash Poland 3-0 at Wembley.
 The campaign would be decided on an infamous night in Rotterdam.
 England needed a draw with Holland and they’d be home and hosed but would have to do without Gascoigne and Ferdinand.
 The key moment came early in the second half when last defender Ronald Koeman hauled down Platt.
 Incredibly Koeman was not sent off and shortly afterwards scored with a trademark free kick to give the Dutch the lead.
 Minutes later Bergkamp made it 2-0 and England were all but out of the World Cup.

-There would be one last disaster for Taylor.
+There would be one last fiasco for Taylor.
 In the final qualifier away to San Marino, from the opening kick off the minnows attacked and a mistake from Stuart Pearce let San Marino in for the fastest goal in qualifying history.
 England did go on to win 7-1 but the damage was done, the image of a crestfallen Taylor pacing the Rotterdam touch line was set in stone and England were at rock bottom.

 Deconstructed by Documentary